-- Each lot, or a lot proposed in a plan of subdivision, must be provided with a vehicular access from the boundary of the lot to a road in accordance with the requirements of the road authority. - Each lot, or a lot proposed in a plan of subdivision, must be provided with reasonable vehicular access to a boundary of a lot or building area on the lot, if any, having regard - a) the topography of the site; - b) the distance between the lot or building area and the carriageway; - c) the nature of the road and the traffic; - d) he anticipated nature of vehicles likely to access the site; and - the ability for emergency services to access the site.
+- A3 Each lot, or a lot proposed in a plan of subdivision, must be provided with a vehicular access from the boundary of the lot to a road in accordance with the requirements of the road authority. - Each lot, or a lot proposed in a plan of subdivision, must be provided with reasonable vehicular access to a boundary of a lot or building area on the lot, if any, having regard - a) the topography of the site; - b) the distance between the lot or building area and the carriageway; - c) the nature of the road and the traffic; - d) he anticipated nature of vehicles likely to access the site; and - the ability for emergency services to access the site.

-- The acceptable solution is achieved.
-Each lot will have a vehicle crossing built to Council standards. - A4 Any lot in a subdivision with a new road, must have the long axis of the lot between 30 degrees west of true north and 30 degrees east of true north. - Subdivision must provide for solar orientation of lots adequate to provide solar access for future dwellings, having regard to: - the size, shape and orientation of the lots; - b) the topography of the site; - the extent of overshadowing from adjoining properties; - d) any development on the site; - the location of roads and access to lots; - f) the existing pattern of subdivision in the area.
+- A1 The acceptable solution is achieved.
+Each lot will have a vehicle crossing built to Council standards. - A4 Any lot in a subdivision with a new road, must have the long axis of the lot between 30 degrees west of true north and 30 degrees east of true north - Subdivision must provide for solar orientation of lots adequate to provide solar access for future dwellings, having regard to: - a) the size, shape and orientation of the lots; - b) the topography of the site; - the extent of overshadowing from adjoining properties; - d) any development on the site; - the location of roads and access to lots; - the existing pattern of subdivision in the area a) The lots are generally sized and dimensioned above the minimum lot size, with Lots 18 and 19 being smaller but still compliant.
+These lots have the option of being north facing having